FacuBustamaante/tips-calc/README.md

 <strong>User-friendly Interface:</strong> A clean and intuitive design makes it easy to use for anyone.

 <h2>🛠️ Technologies Used</h2>
-React: A JavaScript library for building user interfaces.
+<strong>React:</strong> A JavaScript library for building user interfaces.

-TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+<strong>TypeScript</strong> A typed superset of JavaScript that compiles to plain JavaScript.

-Vite: A build tool that provides a fast and lean development experience.
+<strong>Vite:</strong> A build tool that provides a fast and lean development experience.

-Tailwind CSS: A utility-first CSS framework for rapid UI development.
+<strong>Tailwind CSS:</strong> A utility-first CSS framework for rapid UI development.

-npm: The package manager for JavaScript.
+<strong>npm:</strong> The package manager for JavaScript.

 <h2>⚙️ Installation and Setup</h2>
 Clone the repository: